 Common causes of bearing noise

-The failures (noise) can be divided into the following 4 categories:
+Bearing failures can be divided into four groups:

 - 1/3 fail due to fatigue